 So it isn’t good to bake banana bread with bananas that are a bit green.
 Wait until they start to darken a bit.

 During the normal ripe phase, bananas will be yellow.
-You will eventually notice small black specks on the banana peel when they’re becoming rather ripe.
+You will eventually notice small black specks on the peel when they’re becoming rather ripe.